Parcela/parcela.github.io/_docs/parcel/index.md

 ### Destructor

 Any external resources referenced or created in `init` should be destroyed in the `destroy` function.
-Though JavaScript knows nothing about object destruction, Parcela calls the `destroy` method of a `Parcel` when replacing the root application be it via the [`rootApp`](../virtual-dom/index.html#rootapp) method or when the [routing](../routing/index.html) module navigates away from a page.
+Though JavaScript knows nothing about object destruction, Parcela calls the `destroy` method of a `Parcel` when replacing the root application, be it via the [`rootApp`](../virtual-dom/index.html#rootapp) method or when the [routing](../routing/index.html) module navigates away from a page.

+The default implementation of `destroy` in `Parcel` loops through all the properties of the instance and if it finds any property holding a reference to an instance of `Parcela`, that is, a sub-parcel, or an array of them, it will call their `destroy` method.
+Be careful to maintain the inheritance chain when overriding `destroy` or replacing its default funcionality.
+If any sub-parcel is stored in any other place, the developer must ensure its `destroy` method is called.

 ### Models